hostmobility/documentation/docs/system/mx4/power_management.md

 #### Wakeup

-The MX-4 platform supports a range of wake-up sources (see below), although not all MX-4 variants support each of the wakeup sources.
+The MX-4 platform supports a range of wake-up sources (see below), although not all MX-4 variants support each of the wake-up sources.

 - Digital Inputs (DIGITAL-IN-2 is enabled by default as a wake-up source)
 - Analog Inputs